a1928375/ControlFlowStatements/README.md

 		(ii) To print on the same line, use the print method instead of println, e.g. System.out.print(" "); prints a space and 		does not "move" to another line.

 		(iii) To "move" to another line, you can use an empty println call, e.g. System.out.println(); .

+23. ReadingUserInput: Read inputs from users

+24. MinAndMaxInput:

+	(1) Read the numbers from the console entered by the user and print the minimum and maximum number the user has entered.
+Before 	the user enters the number, print the message "Enter number:"

+	(2) If the user enters an invalid number, break out of the loop and print the minimum and maximum number.

+	(3) Hint: Use an endless while loop.

+25. InputCalculator:

+	(1) Write a method called inputThenPrintSumAndAverage that does not have any parameters.
+The method should not return anything 		(void) and it needs to keep reading int numbers from the keyboard.

+	(2) When the user enters something that is not an int then it needs to print a message in the format "SUM = XX AVG = YY".

+		XX represents the sum of all entered numbers of type int.
+		YY represents the calculated average of all numbers of type long.

+	(3) EXAMPLES OF INPUT/OUTPUT:

+		EXAMPLE 1:

+		INPUT:

+		1
+		2
+		3
+		4
+		5
+		a

+		OUTPUT

+		SUM = 15 AVG = 3

+		EXAMPLE 2:

+		INPUT:

+		hello

+		OUTPUT:

+		SUM = 0 AVG = 0

+	(4) TIP:

+		(i) Use Scanner to read an input from the user.
+		(ii) Use casting when calling the round method since it needs double as a parameter.
+		(iii) Use the method Math.round to round the calculated average (double).
+The method round returns long.
+		(iv) Be mindful of spaces in the printed message.
+		(v) Be mindful of users who may type an invalid input right away (see example above).

+26. PaintJob:

+	(1) Bob is a wall painter and he needs your help.
+You have to write a program that helps Bob calculate how many buckets of paint 	 he needs to buy before going to work.
+Bob might also have some extra buckets at home.
+He also knows the area that he can cover 	with one bucket of paint.

+	(2) Write a method named getBucketCount with 4 parameters.
+The first parameter should be named width of type double.
+This 		parameter represents the width of the wall.
+The second parameter should be named height of type double.
+This parameter 			represents the height of the wall.
+The third parameter should be named areaPerBucket.
+This parameter represents the area that 		can be covered with one bucket of paint.
+The fourth parameter should be named extraBuckets.
+This parameter represents the bucket 	 count that Bob has at home.

+	(3) The method needs to return a value of type int that represents the number of buckets that Bob needs to buy before going to 		work.
+To calculate the bucket count, refer to the notes below.
+If one of the parameters width, height or areaPerBucket is less 		or equal to 0 or if extraBuckets is less than 0, the method needs to return -1 to indicate an invalid value.
+If all parameters 		are valid, the method needs to calculate the number of buckets and return it.

+	(4) Examples of input/output:

+		*getBucketCount(-3.4, 2.1, 1.5, 2); → should return -1 since the width parameter is invalid

+		*getBucketCount(3.4, 2.1, 1.5, 2); → should return 3 since the wall area is 7.14, a single bucket can cover an area of 			1.5 and Bob has 2 extra buckets home.

+		*getBucketCount(2.75, 3.25, 2.5, 1); → should return 3 since the wall area is 8.9375, a single bucket can cover an area 		of 2.5 and Bob has 1 extra bucket at home.

+	(5) Bob does not like to enter 0 for the extraBuckets parameter so he needs another method.
+Write another overloaded method 		named getBucketCount with 3 parameters namely width, height, and areaPerBucket (all of type double).
+This method needs to return 	 a value of type int that represents the number of buckets that Bob needs to buy before going to work.
+To calculate the bucket 		count, refer to the notes below.

+	(6) If one of the parameters width, height or areaPerBucket is less or equal to 0, the method needs to return -1 to indicate an 	invalid value.
+If all parameters are valid, the method needs to calculate the number of buckets and return it.

+	(7) Examples of input/output:

+		*getBucketCount(-3.4, 2.1, 1.5); → should return -1 since the width parameter is invalid

+		*getBucketCount(3.4, 2.1, 1.5); → should return 5 since the wall area is 7.14, and a single bucket can cover an area of 		1.5.

+		*getBucketCount(7.25, 4.3, 2.35); → should return 14 since the wall area is 31.175, and a single bucket can cover an 			area of 2.35.

+	(8) In some cases, Bob does not know the width and height of the wall but he knows the area of a wall.
+He needs you to write 		another method.
+Write another overloaded method named getBucketCount with 2 parameters namely, area and areaPerBucket (both of 		type double).

+	(9) The method needs to return a value of type int that represents the number of buckets that Bob needs to buy before going to 		work.
+To calculate the bucket count, refer to the notes below.
+If one of the parameters area or areaPerBucket is less or equal 		to 0, the method needs to return -1to indicate an invalid value.If all parameters are valid, the method needs to calculate the 		number of buckets and return it.

+	(10) Examples of input/output:

+		*getBucketCount(3.4, 1.5); → should return 3 since the area is 3.4 and a single bucket can cover an area of 1.5

+		*getBucketCount(6.26, 2.2); → should return 3 since the wall area is 6.26 and a single bucket can cover an area of 2.2.

+		*getBucketCount(3.26, 0.75); → should return 5 since the wall area is 3.26, and a single bucket can cover an area of 			0.75 .

+	(11) Do your best to help Bob.

+	(12) NOTE: Use the method Math.ceil to round the number of calculated buckets (double) then convert it into an int before 		returning the value from the methods.